Can I Use Telehealth For Psychiatry or Therapy Appointments?

-Fortunately, this has led to an increase in the amount of telehealth services.
-In this article, we’ll explain a bit about telehealth and why it’s absolutely essential for your mental health and well-being during this time of crisis.
+In this article, we’ll explain a bit about telehealth and why it’s an essential tool for your mental health and well-being during this time of crisis.

 What Is Telehealth?

-Telehealth has been around for quite a long time, but it’s exploded in recent years.
+Telehealth has been around for quite a long time, but it has exploded during the covid-19 pandemic.
 Thanks to the advent of smartphones and more advanced internet capabilities, people are now able to use telehealth and connect with psychologists and doctors anywhere, at any time.

-This opens up a lot of options for people who are physically unable to see a therapist or are embarrassed about the stigma associated with seeking mental health treatment.
-In the wake of the COVID-19 crisis, telehealth is an absolutely invaluable resource that could lead to saving lives.
+This opens up a lot of options for people who are physically unable to make it to our office to see one of our providers.
+In the wake of the COVID-19 crisis, telehealth is an absolutely invaluable resource that is helping to save lives.

 1. Telehealth Connects You in a Time of Need

 We’re living in one of the most frightening and unpredictable times in the last century.
-As you may imagine, this might lead to the worsening of people’s mental health.
+As you may imagine, this might lead to new or worsening mental health conditions such as depression and anxiety.

 2. Telehealth Is Affordable